Glass Flow

 The difference in thickness sometimes observed in antique windows probably results from glass manufacturing methods, says LaCourse.
 Until the 19th century, the only way to make window glass was to blow molten glass into a large globe then flatten it into a disk.
 Whirling the disk introduced ripples and thickened the edges.
 For structural stability, it would make sense to install those thick portions in the bottom of the pane, he says.

 Later glass was drawn into sheets by pulling it from the melt on a rod, a method that made windows more uniform.
 Today, most window glass is made by floating liquid glass on molten tin.
-This process, developed about 30 years ago, makes the surface extremely flat.
+This process, developed in the 50's by Sir Alastair Pilkington, and named for him makes the surface extremely flat.

 The origins of the stained glass myth are unclear, but the confusion probably arose from a misunderstanding of the amorphous atomic structure of glass, in which atoms do not assume a fixed crystal structure.
 "The structure of the liquid and the structure of the [solid] glass are very similar," says LaCourse, "but thermodynamically they are not the same."